-The Market Monitor has provided ample evidence that the PJM Capacity Market is not competitive due to inadequate market power mitigation.
-The Market Monitor explained its findings regarding the Market Seller Offer Cap and provided evidence of noncompetitive behavior in its report analyzing the 2021/2022 RPM Base Residual Auction.
-In its subsequent State of the Market Reports, the Market Monitor described the issues and found that the PJM Capacity Market is not competitive.
+its findings regarding the Market Seller Offer Cap and provided evidence of noncompetitive behavior in its report analyzing the 2021/2022 RPM Base Residual Auction.
+In its subsequent State of the Market Reports, the Market Monitor described the issues and found that the PJM capacity market is not competitive.
 On February 21, 2019, the Market Monitor filed a complaint explaining that the Market Seller Offer Cap is overstated, allowing market power to be exercised by some sellers.
-Based on the evidence provided, the Market Monitor rebuts the presumption that market power mitigation is adequate to support market based rates in the PJM Capacity Market.
+Based on the evidence provided, the Market Monitor rebuts the presumption that PJM's market power mitigation is adequate to support market based rates in the PJM capacity market.

-C. The PJM Energy Market Results Are Generally Competitive, but Market Power Mitigation Is Inadequate in Many Circumstances.
+C. The PJM Energy Market Results Are Competitive Overall, but Market Power Mitigation Is Inadequate in Many Circumstances.

 The Market Monitor has provided ample evidence of the inadequacies of PJM energy market power mitigation in its State of the Market Reports.
 Some sellers that fail the structural market power test, the Three Pivotal Supplier test ("TPS test"), are able to set prices with a substantial markup over their cost-based offer.
-Some sellers that fail the TPS test are able to operate, set prices, and collect uplift payments with operating parameters
+Some sellers that fail the TPS test are able to operate, set prices, and collect uplift payments with operating parameters that are less flexible than their defined parameter limits.
+Based on the evidence provided,

-&lt;sup>8 See Monitoring Analytics, LLC, Analysis of the 2021/2022 RPM Base Residual Auction: Revised (August 24, 2018), included as Attachment A.
+&lt;sup>9 See Monitoring Analytics, LLC, Analysis of the 2021/2022 RPM Base Residual Auction: Revised (August 24, 2018), included as Attachment A.

-&lt;sup>99 See Monitoring Analytics, LLC, 2020 Quarterly State of the Market Report for PJM: January through June, Section 5: Capacity Market, included as Attachment B.
+&lt;sup>10 See Monitoring Analytics, LLC, 2020 Quarterly State of the Market Report for PJM: January through June, Section 5: Capacity Market, included as Attachment B.

-&lt;sup>10 Complaint of the Independent Market Monitor for PJM, Docket No. EL19-47-000 (February 21, 2019).
+&lt;sup>11 Complaint of the Independent Market Monitor for PJM, Docket No. EL19-47-000 (February 21, 2019).

-&lt;sup>11 See Monitoring Analytics, LLC, 2020 Quarterly State of the Market Report for PJM: January through June, Section 3: Energy Market, included as Attachment C.
+&lt;sup>12 See Monitoring Analytics, LLC, 2020 Quarterly State of the Market Report for PJM: January through June, Section 3: Energy Market, included as Attachment C.

-&lt;sup>12 Id. at Table 3-110.
+&lt;sup>13 Id. at Table 3-110.